Let me get something straight from the get-go…

 All the content you create needs to be optimized to meet the needs of your audience and the requirements of the platforms you promote it on.
 It also must be optimized to drive your business objectives.

-For the purpose of this section, we are predominantly talking about the written content on your website… However, your written content should be accompanied by other forms of media such as video, images, graphics and more.
+For the purpose of this section, we are predominantly talking about the written content on your website… However, your written content should be accompanied by other forms of media such as video, images, graphics, presentations, and more.

 Many content marketers make the mistake of thinking that a few 500-word posts per week will be enough to reach your audience.